KordingLab/KordingLab.github.io/_people/Nguyen_Ly.md

 [Nguyen Ly](https://www.linkedin.com/in/ngly712/) is a third-year aerospace engineering and physics student.
 His research interests lie in the planning and autonomy of multibody systems, focusing on exploring potential habitable planetary bodies and their natural satellites.

 Outside academia, he enjoys reading, collecting frame data for Super Smash Bros.
-Ultimate, and checking out indie animators.
+Ultimate, and checking out the latest indie animations.